pivotal/docs-tap/scst-policy/install-scst-policy.hbs.md

       The default value for this field is `6`.
 If your use requires more than 6 pods, change this value to allow the number of replicas you intend to deploy.

-      >**Note:** VMware recommends to run this component with a critical priority level to prevent the cluster from rejecting all admission requests if the component's `pod`s are evicted due to resource limitations.
+      >**Note** VMware recommends to run this component with a critical priority level to prevent the cluster from rejecting all admission requests if the component's `pod`s are evicted due to resource limitations.

     - `replicas`:
       This setting controls the default amount of replicas deployed by this